quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

   another MSL.

-* Finally, the third step is to progressively add the new version to Fully-Deployed Versions on all server instances.
+* Finally, the third step is to progressively add the new version to Fully Deployed Versions on all server instances.

 When removing support for a version:

-* The first step is to progressively remove the version from Fully-Deployed Versions on all server instances.
+* The first step is to progressively remove the version from Fully Deployed Versions on all server instances.
 Once it has been removed on all server instances, operators wait for at least one MSL to allow any in-flight Version Negotiation packets to arrive.